Reports: 49ers to clean house, will fire GM Trent Baalke and coach Chip Kelly

 Whoever San Francisco hires, he will be the fourth head coach the team has had in four years.

-Kelly inherited a team that was a mess; after Baalk got rid of Harbaugh, he turned to the untested Jim Tomsula for 2015, and Tomsula was a disaster nearly from Day One.
+Kelly inherited a team that was a mess; after Baalke got rid of Harbaugh, he turned to the untested Jim Tomsula for 2015, and Tomsula was a disaster nearly from Day One.
 He, however, did manage to win five games.

 The Niners’ roster is thin; they ended last season with Blaine Gabbert as starting quarterback, almost lost Colin Kaepernick in the offseason, and then had to wait for him to rehab from offseason surgeries before seeing if he’d thrive under Kelly, one of the more creative offensive coaches of the last several years.

-But with Kelly as head coach, San Francisco, which was in the Super Bowl just a few years ago, lost 11 straight games.
+But with Kelly as head coach, San Francisco lost 11 straight games.
 After shutting out the Rams in Week 1 to open his tenure as head coach, the 49ers did not win again until Christmas Eve, again against the Rams, who had by then fired their own head coach, Jeff Fisher.

 San Francisco was near the bottom of the league in terms of points scored and offensive yards gained; Kaepernick kept his mistakes to a minimum, with 15 touchdowns against just four interceptions in 10 starts, but was throwing to one of the worst receiving groups in the league: Jeremy Kerley, Quinton Patton and Garrett Celek were the top three targets.